astronomer/docs/astro/astro-architecture.md

 Astro implements role-based access control for Airflow environments.
 User roles are scoped to both a Workspace and an Organization:

+All users belong to an _Organization_, which is the highest level in the RBAC system.
+Each Organization contains a collection of Workspaces, clusters, and users.

 - A [_Workspace_](manage-workspaces.md) is a collection of Deployments that can be accessed by a specific group of users.
-Workspaces can be used to group Deployments that share a business use case or environment trait.
+You can use Workspaces to group Deployments that share a business use case or environment trait.
-- An _Organization_ is a collection of Workspaces.
+- A _cluster_ is a Kubernetes cluster that hosts the infrastructure required to run Deployments.
+Clusters can host Deployments from multiple Workspaces.

 Each Astro user has a Workspace role in each Workspace they belong to, plus a single Organization role.
 Users can also belong to [Teams](add-user.md#make-a-team), which apply the same role across a group of users.
 You can create API keys with specific roles to automate most actions on Astro, such as deploying code or managing users.

-Use the following diagram as a reference for how all of these entities interact with each other in Astro.
+Use the following diagram as a reference for how all of these components interact with each other in Astro.

 ![A diagram showing how all Astro RBAC components fit together](/img/docs/rbac-overview.png)